 Breakfast and lunches are served as part of the total educational program at Barberton City Schools.
+Breakfast and lunch prices will be announced at the start of school.
 There is financial help available for all students' families who cannot afford the price of the meal.
-Paper applications can be obtained from your school office or by going to the Barberton City School district homepage.
+This includes a hot regular lunch in all buildings or pizza lunch or sub lunch at middle school and high school.
+Ala carte items are not included with the free/reduced meal program.
+Paper applications can be obtained from your school office or by going to the Barberton City School district homepage Food Service Department.
+We recommend families ean apply online by going to: payschoolscentral.com, click on register, select I am a parent and follow the prompts.
+You must have your child(ren's) student ID number to take advantage of this option.
 Qualifying families should return the completed applications to the school office as soon as possible.
-A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR, before September 25, 2021.
-Families can apply online by going to: payschoolscentral.com, click on register, select I am a parent and follow the prompts.
-You must have your child(ren's) student ID number to take advantage of this option.
-Children who were free or reduced last year, will need to login to payschoolscentral.com and update their information.
-Students will automatically change to paid lunch status if application is not updated before September 25, 2020.
+A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR.
+Parent/Guardian whose children were free or reduced previously will need to login to payschoolscentral.com and update their information.
+STUDENTS THAT WERE APPROVED THE PRIOR YEAR MUST COMPLETE A NEW MEAL APPLICATION AND MUST BE APPROVED BY THE MIDDLE OF SEPTEMBER, OTHERWISE THEY WILL LOSE THEIR MEAL STATUS AND AUTOMATICALLY CHANGE TO PAY STATUS.

-- 1. Free or reduced lunch applications are available in the office. - 2.
-Qualifying families should return the completed applications to the main office as soon as possible. - 3.
-Food service will process the application as soon as possible, and inform the family of the results.
+Each student will have an I.D. number and/or ID card that will only be used for buying school breakfast, lunch or extra milk or ala carte items.
 Students are permitted to pay for their meals in advance.
-Pre-payment can be made by sending cash or check made payable to the school cafeteria.

-Barberton City Schools also offers PaySchools Central Program.
-To access this convenient program, log onto www.payschoolscentral.com and select the "sign up" option from the menu.
+Prepayment can be made by sending cash or a check made payable to the school cafeteria.
+Money will only be deducted when the student uses the account.
+Barberton City Schools also offers Pay Schools Central Program (the same program for free/reduced meal applications).
+Using his program will reduce the chance of lost or stolen money for meals.
+To access this convenient program, log onto payschoolscentral.com_and select the "Sign Up" option from the menu.
 The screen will guide you through the process to establish your account.
-We strongly encourage families to sign up for the auto Replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
+We strongly encourage families to sign up for the auto replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
 This will ensure your child(ren) will always have funds to purchase their meals.
+Money will only deducted when the student makes a purchase.
+For students not wishing to have the convenience of having money on their account, the computer will act like a cash register and accept cash through The school will not accept food deliveries from outside the line. restaurants/companies.
+Only parents/guardians can drop off food for their students.

-IT IS NOT A POLICY OF THE BARBERTON CITY SCHOOLS TO LOAN MONEY FOR LUNCHES however, a minimum of two meal charges will be allowed per school semester.
-If a student has exceeded the maximum allowable times for charging, then a meal consisting of a peanut butter wafer bar, a fruit or vegetable, and a white milk will be provided by the cafeteria.
+IT IS NOT A POLICY OF THE BARBERTON CITY SCHOOLS TO LOAN MONEY FOR MEALS.

 The cafeteria will keep an updated roster of the students who have borrowed money.
-At the end of the school year this list of students will be submitted to the school office, and any money owed the cafeteria will become a fee obligation which must be paid in full.
-Students who owe the cafeteria lunch money may not purchase any extra á la carte items until their balance is "paid off in full".
+At the end of each school year this list of students will be submitted to the school office, and any money owed the cafeteria will become a fee obligation which must be paid in full.
+Students who owe the cafeteria money may not purchase any extra á la carte items until their balance is "paid off in full".
+Students are discouraged from sharing their foods or beverages with one another during meal times, given concerns about allergies and other restrictions on some students' diets.